MFA: Push authentication

 To receive push notifications when authenticating, end users must register an Android or iOS device with AM.
 The registered device can then be used as an additional factor when authenticating to AM.
 AM can send the device a push notification, which can be accepted by the ForgeRock Authenticator app.
 In the app, the user can allow or deny the request that generated the push notification and return the response to AM.

 The user must provide credentials to enable AM to locate the user in the identity store and determine if they have a registered mobile device.

 AM prompts the user to register a mobile device if they have not done so already.

-For more information, see Managing Devices for MFA.
+For more information, see Manage devices for MFA.

 A pending record using the same message ID is also written to the CTS store, providing redundancy should an individual server go offline during the authentication process.

 AM sends the push message to the registered device.

 AM uses cloud-based push notification services to deliver the messages to the devices.
 Depending on the registered device, AM uses either Apple Push Notification Services (APNS) or Google Cloud Messaging (GCM) to deliver the push notification.

 AM begins to poll the CTS for an accepted response from the registered device.

 AM verifies the message is from the correct registered phone and has not been tampered with, and marks the pending record as accepted if valid.

 AM detects the accepted record and redirects the user to their profile page, completing the authentication.

 The following table summarizes the tasks you need to perform to implement Push authentication in your environment:

-If you are planning to implement passwordless push authentication, see also Limitations When Using Passwordless Push Authentication.
+If you are planning to implement passwordless push authentication, see also Limitations of passwordless push authentication.

 After configuring the ForgeRock Authenticator (Push) service, the push notification service, and a push authentication journey, download the ForgeRock Authenticator app and test your configuration.